Monument Wealth Management Articles

 1. Save & Invest No Matter the Environment

 The start of the year is a great time to review current contribution limits for tax-deferred accounts like retirement accounts and Health Savings Accounts.
 Make sure you are set to effortlessly maximize these as you are able.
 Setting up regular automated contributions to retirement and even taxable investment accounts makes it more likely that you will continue investing and not get derailed when things get tough in the market.
 Automatic doesn’t mean “set it and forget it” though.
-Contribution limits change annually, and various provisions of the Secure Act 2.0 kick in over a number of years, changing the retirement savings landscape.
+Contribution limits change annually, and various provisions of the Secure Act 2.0 are kicking in, changing the retirement savings landscape.

-• High income earners over 50 have a few more years before catch-up contributions to a 401(k) are required to be Roth vs. pre-tax.
-This provision was supposed to begin in 2024, limiting an opportunity for those whose wages exceeded $145,000 in 2023 to reduce their taxable income with pre-tax contributions beyond the standard 401(k) deferral limit.
+• Pre-Tax vs. Roth catch-up contributions for high-income earners over 50: You have at least another year before catch-up contributions to a 401(k) are required to be Roth vs. pre-tax (This provision was supposed to begin in 2024, but you may have until 2026.)
+Take advantage of this now because once this goes into effect, it will limit the ability to reduce your taxable income with pre-tax contributions beyond the standard 401(k) deferral limit.
+This goes for anyone whose wages exceeded $145,000 in 2025.

 2. Get a Handle on Spending & What’s Normal Beyond Inflation

 It’s been easy to blame higher spending on inflation the past few years.
 However, inflation doesn’t tell the full story.
 Lifestyle creep happens very easily, especially as salaries increase each year.
 As you start to make more money, you likely begin spending more money without really feeling like things have changed.
 One of the biggest drivers we see when it comes to long-term success of a wealth design is spending, which is something we all have control over to some degree.
 If your income has increased over the years but your saving hasn’t, it may be time to take a step back and get a handle on where the money is going, making sure that it’s in line with your answer to the question “What’s the money for?” not only today but in the future.
-Higher spending isn’t necessarily a bad thing (and a latte here and there isn’t going to derail the high-income earner’s financial success no matter what popular media personalities tell you) – it’s just something to be aware of and understand how it impacts your ability to meet your goals over a lifetime.
+Higher spending isn’t necessarily a bad thing – it’s just something to be aware of and understand how it impacts your ability to meet your goals over a lifetime.

 3. Maximize the Benefits of a Historically High Exemption for Gift & Estate Taxes